dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/visual-basic-and-wpf-event-handling.md

 > Do not use the `Handles` syntax in Visual Basic code when you specify an event handler for the same event in XAML.
 In this case, the event handler is called twice.

 ## How WPF Implements "Handles" Functionality
- When a [!INCLUDE[TLA#tla_xaml](../../../includes/tlasharptla-xaml-md.md)] page is compiled, the intermediate file declares `Friend` `WithEvents` references to every element on the page that has a <xref:System.Windows.FrameworkContentElement.Name%2A> property set (or [x:Name Directive](/dotnet/desktop/xaml-services/xname-directive) declared).
+ When a Extensible Application Markup Language (XAML) page is compiled, the intermediate file declares `Friend` `WithEvents` references to every element on the page that has a <xref:System.Windows.FrameworkContentElement.Name%2A> property set (or [x:Name Directive](/dotnet/desktop/xaml-services/xname-directive) declared).
 Each named instance is potentially an element that can be assigned to a handler through `Handles`.

 > [!NOTE]
 > Within Visual Studio, IntelliSense can show you completion for which elements are available for a `Handles` reference in a page.
 However, this might take one compile pass so that the intermediate file can populate all the `Friends` references.